Lazy Luddite Log

 Some of this personal campaigning has included publishing letters on welfare issues, letterboxing pamphlets on queer rights, starting a petition on public transport improvements, making a parliamentary submission regarding religious discrimination, promoting an environmental rally and most recently donating to an Aboriginal legal service.

 The Internet makes it a cinch to be involved in numerous campaigns.
-However there is one aspect of online political activity I have been limiting - debate among contacts on Facebook.
-I have never adapted to what feels like a semi-automated slogan-swapping game.
-Others have taken to it and for some it is the only kind of discourse they have ever known.
-I feel more effective in the naturally flowing discussion that can occur on professional media comments sections.
+However there is one aspect of online political activity I have been limiting - debate among contacts on networking sites.
+Over the last decade members of all age-groups have been politicized online in a rather callow way.
+Many have stalled at the politics of simplistic and divisive messaging and I cannot adapt to what feels like a semi-automated slogan-swapping game.
+I prefer the more naturally flowing discussion that was common in the recent past and which still occurs on some of the more professional news media sites.

 There is only one problem with this - some seem to think that ones activity on something like Facebook is all one does and can be critical of seeming silence.
 Imagine if I had taken that attitude in the 90s and 00s while others seemed apolitical?
 I never did because of the futility and rudeness of such a stance.
 A lack of political activity tends to go hand-in-hand with a lack of power and if it looks like someone is apolitical then it is worth handling them with care.